XRPLF/xrpl-dev-portal/websocket_api.md

 | ledger_index | Unsigned Integer | Sequence number of this ledger |

 ## ledger_current ##
 The `ledger_current` method returns the unique identifiers of the current in-progress ledger.
-This command is mostly useful for testing, because the ledger is still in flux.
+This command is mostly useful for testing, because the ledger returned is still in flux.

 #### Request Format ####